kaby76/AntlrVSIX/README.md

 # Installation

-You can install the extension in one of three ways:
+You can install the extension in one of four ways:

 * [Download the .vsix](https://marketplace.visualstudio.com/items?itemName=KenDomino.AntlrVSIX)
 from a web browser, then executing the .vsix file from a Windows Explorer.